dteoh/SlowQuitApps/README.md

 ### Compatibility

-The app works on Mavericks (10.9) and newer.
+The app is currently developed on Mojave and only support for Mojave can be provided.

+* Mavericks (10.9) to High Sierra (10.13) support: please download version 0.5.0
-For Mountain Lion (10.8) support, please download version 0.4.0.
+* Mountain Lion (10.8) support: please download version 0.4.0

 ## Customization